How to design and

 You can also add warnings for when a metric is above or below a certain threshold to make it easier to spot problems.

 Positioning the information on your dashboard logically is essential.
 Grouping related metrics next to each other makes them easy to find — and makes your dashboard's design more attractive.

 There are many different ways to group e.g. by metric, product, brand, campaign, region, team or even time period.
 You may need to experiment with which is most appropriate for your board.

 Giving groups a title makes them easier to spot.
-You can use our text widget to do this.

 With many dashboards you’ll find there’s an element of repetition, for example you might be showing the same set of metrics for multiple things.
 Your dashboard will be far easier to read if you use the same visualizations and layouts between groups.
 It will also look far more pleasing, so avoid the temptation to use a line chart instead of a column just to spice things up.

 A key part of your dashboard are the labels that describe each metric or chart.
 They should be self explanatory, and unambiguous for your viewers At the same time, you should try and keep them as short as possible to avoid cluttering up your board and getting in the way of the data.

 Abbreviations can be helpful too (as long as your audience understand them) e.g. “7d” instead of “7 days”.
 Symbols like ‘%’ can replace the word.
 You may also get away with a shorter definition for a metric if people are already familiar with it.